bifurcation/mls-userinfo-vc/draft-barnes-mls-userinfo-vc.md

 a signature key pair to the user attributes typically exposed through the OpenID Connect UserInfo endpoint.

-In this document, we describe a "UserInfoVC" credential type for MLS that encapsulates a signed UserInfo object as Verifiable Credential, so that it can be used for authenticating an MLS client.
+A "UserInfoVC" credential encapsulates a UserInfo Verifiable Credential object, so that it can be used for authenticating an MLS client.
 We also describe the validation process that MLS clients use to verify UserInfoVC objects that they receive via MLS.

-# Conventions and Definitions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-## Terminology
+## Protocol Overview

-This specification uses terms from the MLS Protocol specification.
-In particular, we refer to the MLS Credential object, which represents an association between a client's identity and the signature key that the client will use to messages in the MLS key exchange protocol.

-# Concept

 ~~~ ascii-art
    +----+